 I've thought about this a lot.
 Where does the shyness live, and why doesn't it follow me into that space?

-Part of it, I think, is permission.
-In ordinary life, we're all performing a kind of constrained version of ourselves — appropriate, measured, filtered for public consumption.
-The version of me that comes out in private is unconstrained.
-Not because I've abandoned my values or my sense of self.
-But because I've given myself explicit permission to be fully that person, in that context, without the armor that everyday life requires.
+Part of it is permission.
+In ordinary life, we're all performing a constrained version of ourselves, appropriate, measured, filtered for public consumption.
+Happy is unconstrained.
+Not because she's abandoned my values or my sense of self.
+But because she has explicit permission to be fully herself, in that context, without the armor that everyday life requires.

-Another part of it is that my husband created the conditions for this.
-Thirty-two years of being deeply loved, seen, chosen — that gives a woman something.
+And part of it is him.
+Thirty-two years of being deeply loved, seen, chosen, that gives a woman something.
 When he watches me with someone new, I feel his eyes like a hand at my back.
 Not directing me.
 Just there.
 That steadiness underneath gives me permission to be anything in front of it.

 The shyness comes from uncertainty.
 When the shirt comes off, there is no uncertainty.
 I know who I am in that room.
 I know my power and I know my limits and I know exactly what this moment is.
 That clarity burns the shyness away.